 Willamette sturgeon angling is primarily a catch-and-release fishery, and consult current regulations for special closures or perhaps limited retention opportunities.

-For more information, see: Willamette River Sturgeon Fishing.
+For more local information, see: Willamette River Sturgeon Fishing.

 Non-native Willamette River Game Fish